Ga1ex/GalexPub---Airtable-scripts/README.md

 Attachment size - summary size of all attachments in all base tables, per table

 Check Extra spaces - check 'untrimmed' values in some fileds (name contains 'given word') in all base tables.

+DownloadAttach - vbs-script for Windows.
+Download all attachments from csv into current folder.
+Can be used for backup to be sure you files are stored in your location.
+Each attachment has 8-digit code in link, it appends to filename.
+Then you can restore all including attachments via uploader.
+Requirements: csv file must be named Backup.csv Uploader - runs from separate table by button.
+Add attachments to selected table, using text info in second selected field.
+Attachments must be uploded to 'Files' field.
+Might contain 'Status' single-select field.

+Find field by ID - find field by ID or it's part

+Find duplicates - light version of deduper, no UI, only exact match.
+1st line must be adjucted to select fields to check and to mark

 Horizont_to_Vert - transpose table, turning some data rows with 'Name 1', 'Name 2', 'Name 3' to vertical columns 'Name','num'